apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 ### Schema versioning

-Before 2.4.0 release, avro schema uses one schema for both its writer schema and reader schema.
+Before 2.4.0 release, Avro schema used one schema for both writer schema and reader schema.
 Multiple schemas version is supported now.

-With multiple schemas, producer can send messages with different schema version and consumer can read messages with different schema.
+With multiple schemas, a producer can send messages with different schema versions and a consumer can read messages with different schemas.

 In 2.4.0 release, `FORWARD_TRANSITIVE`, `BACKWARD_TRANSITIVE` and `FULL_TRANSITIVE` compatibility
 strategies are added to check the compatibility with all existing schema version.